rycoxdesu/nekoex/README.md

 | `killswitch.json` | Remote killswitch configuration |
 | `version.json` | Current Roblox version tracking |

-## 🔄 Auto-Update

-Files are automatically updated when Roblox releases a new version.
-The dumper tools scan the latest Roblox client and push updated offsets to this repository.

 ## ⚠️ Disclaimer

 This repository is for **educational purposes only**.